 SHE THOUGHT IT

-A specialist in telomeres (structures found at the end of chromosome), Blackburn discovered with Carol W. Greider the enzyme telomerase, which produces telomeres’s DNA, which is crucial to the successful replication of chromosomes in cell division.
+A specialist in telomeres (structures found at the end of chromosomes), working together with Carol W. Greider, Elizabeth Blackburn discovered the enzyme telomerase, which produces telomere DNA, which is crucial to the successful replication of chromosomes in cell division.
 This introduced a new field in the research of cancer and aging1.

 Blackburn has been a member of numerous editorial boards of eminent scientific journals, such as Cell and Science, as well as president or member of more than ten scientific societies3.
 She is a founding member of the Rosalind Franklin Society, which promotes women’s contributions to science.
 A non-resident fellow of the Salk Institute for Biological Sciences since 2001, she was named its President in November 2015 and took on the position in January 2016.3